Information Technology Analyst, Senior

 - Principles and practices of research and analytical methodology.

-- Basic account principles.
+- Basic budgeting principles.

 - Effective public presentation techniques.